stvmlbrn/stvmlbrn.github.io/_posts/2017-4-7-submitting-form-data-with-react.md

 After gaining an understanding of how and why we keep our form data in state.
 I think it will make perfect sense how we want to handle the form submission.
-In reality, it's not that much different than what your probably used to doing.
+In reality, it's not that much different than what you're probably used to doing.

 Working from our example above, let's create an `onSubmit()` function and attach that to the form.
 I like to use [Axios](https://www.npmjs.com/package/axios) but there are any number of tools that are suitable for this, such as Fetch and SuperAgent.